Mammograms

 3D Mammography

-Early detection is the best defense against breast cancer, and mammography has been the gold standard screening examination for the early detection of it.
+Mammography is the gold standard for early detection of breast cancer.
 Since the development of standard mammography, there have been major advances in the technology.
 Digital 2D mammography was the most recent advancement introduced.
 Now, DBT or 3D Mammography, has taken this technology to a new level.

 3D Mammograms FAQ